 Spot Clean Stains

 Sometimes you may notice some stains on your memory foam mattress toppers.
-These can be caused by sweat and body oils, or stains due to accidental spills.
+These can be caused by sweat and body oils, or mattress topper stains due to accidental spills.
 Spot cleaning the stains as soon as you notice is crucial to avoid set stains.

 Then take another damp cloth to wipe off the solution.
-Gradually rub the damp cloth over the stain a few times, ensuring there’s no detergent residue on the topper.
+Gradually rub the damp cloth over the stain a few times, ensuring there’s no detergent residue on the mattress topper.
 Use a clean dry towel to blot the area.

-Even if you don’t have any stains on your memory foam mattress topper, you can still use laundry detergent to deodorize and clean your mattress after vacuuming.
+Even if you don’t have any stains on your mattress topper, you can still use laundry detergent to deodorize and clean your mattress after vacuuming.
 Mix one part detergent with two parts warm water in a spray bottle.

 Gently spray over the topper, avoiding excess water on the foam.
-Keep moving the bottle, as you spray throughout the entire surface of the topper.
+Keep moving the bottle, as you spray throughout the entire surface of the mattress topper.
 Excess water may damage the structure of memory foam and it also delays the drying process.
 Wait for the topper to dry completely before placing it on your bed.

-Later, dip a dry cloth in clean water and remove the residue of the solution.
-Once cleaned, blot the area with a clean dry towel or paper towels.
+Later, dip a dry cloth in clean water and remove the residue of the baking soda solution.
+Once cleaned, blot the area with a clean dry towel or a set of paper towels.
 Alternatively, sprinkle baking soda directly onto the stain and vacuum it up after 8 hours or overnight.